dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 It can have a separate network interface or share a network interface with host's interface or with other containers, you can also control how much resources your applications can have on the host.
-You may want to limit the memory consumption to a specific value if for example you run multiple containers on the same host for the same application.
+You may want to limit the memory consumption to specific value if for example you run multiple containers on the same host for the same application.

 , CPU, disk space and many more).